MR-Aloner/MR-Aloner/README.md

-- 👋 Hi, I’m @MR-Aloner
+- 👋 Hi, THis is Ajay Viswa M (0xA_Br34ch3r)
-- 👀 I’m interested in  cyber security, hacking[malicious and safe]
+- 👀 I have experience in Vulnerability Management, Red teaming, Web application testing and Digital Forensics.
-- 🌱 I’m currently learning jr pentensting
+- 🌱 I’m currently looking for a vulnerability Management or Red Teaming or cybersecurity Analyst job.
-- 💞️ I’m looking to collaborate on hacking stuff
+- 💞️ I’m looking to collaborate for any sort of security stuff to gain expertisice.
 - 📫 How to reach me https://0xa-br34ch3r.netlify.app/

 <!---